Easter holiday fun at Calke Abbey

 The Tramway Trail also makes a great walking route, taking you through parts of the wider estate you might not have explored before, including winding woodland, farmland and peaceful pasture.

 Whether you're on foot, two wheels, or bringing your four-legged friends, the trail makes a great adventure in all weathers.
-It's also an accesible route, which means everyone can explore further afield – ask in the ticket office for more information.
+It's also an accesible route, which means everyone can explore further afield.
+We recommend parking at Calke Explore if you're hopping on the trail – it's signposted off the driveway, just after the park admission hut.

 See new life at Calke

 Spring is a delightful time of year for wildlife.
-It's lambing time at Calke, and if you look carefully, you might spot the rare-breed Portland lambs bouncing around the paddock near St Giles church.
+It's lambing time at Calke, and if you visit the gardens, you might spot the rare-breed Portland lambs bouncing around the walled kitchen garden.

 With lots of different habitats around the estate, including woodland, wetlands and wide-open meadows, there are lots of places to find new life at Calke.
 Look out for signs of hidden wildlife as you explore the grounds, and listen out for birdsong in the ancient trees.